CodyReichert/awesome-cl/README.md

 This contains plugins and other goodies for various text editors.

+* [Parinfer](https://shaunlebron.github.io/parinfer/) - Parinfer is a way to edit lisp code that helps to keep both the indentation and the parenthesis balanced.
+It is easy to start with and yet it offers advanced features à la Paredit.
+It is available on many editors (Emacs, Vim, Neovim, Atom, Sublime Text, Visual Studio Code, LightTable, CodeMirror,…).

 ## Emacs ##

 * [SLIME](https://github.com/slime/slime) - Superior Lisp Interaction Mode for Emacs; a full-blown environment for Common Lisp inside of Emacs.
 Public domain.